Peter Mantegazza spent most of his childhood in and out of hospitals as a visitor.

 “It was a life or death situation,” he recalled.
 “There was more than one occasion when I was told, ‘you might want your daughters to visit to say their goodbyes,’ but what kept me going during those times was I was waiting for a heart.”

 He was told it would take two to four years to receive a transplant.
 During that time, he couldn’t travel—something difficult for a regional president presiding over multiple hospitals in multiple states.
-He considered retiring; Encompass Health President and CEO Mark Tarr encouraged him to hold off and assigned him some duties to be done remotely why he was “on the bench.”
+He considered retiring; Encompass Health President and CEO Mark Tarr encouraged him to hold off and assigned him some duties to be done remotely while he was “on the bench.”
 Mantegazza is glad he did.

 “A few months after that conversation, I got my heart,” he said.
 “The recovery was actually miraculous.”